Tuesday, August 23, 2011

 Anne of Green Gables

 It’s hard to spend any time on Prince Edward Island without becoming aware of Anne of Green Gables or Lucy Maude Montgomery.
+The author was born in this house in the small town of New London.

 The house still stands in the same place and is in the same condition as when she lived there.